Is Doctor of Podiatry a Real Doctor?

 Conditions a Podiatrist can Treat

-qualified Miranda podiatrist is able to treat a variety of conditions.
+A qualified Miranda podiatrist is able to treat a variety of conditions.
 These include mild ingrown toenails and severe injuries that require surgical intervention.
 Bunions, diabetes and athletes’ feet are all possible conditions.
 The podiatrist will first diagnose any conditions that may affect your lower limb and then recommend a treatment.
 Regular checkups are another helpful practice they can perform, which will greatly improve and maintain your overall health.

 In order to treat lower-limb-related conditions, such as ankles, feet and lower legs, podiatrists will often prescribe drugs, physical therapy, or inserts for orthotic devices.
 These are some of the most common conditions that a podiatrist may treat: